 Launching an ecommerce store is really easy these days, thanks to many content management systems (CMSes) out there.
 There is the ever-popular Magento that is undoubtedly the best app for creating web stores.
 However, it is not easy to develop.
 This is why in 2014 we have seen the rise of simpler shopping platforms, like PrestaShop and WooCommerce.
 These apps have made it easy for novice web store owners to host ecommerce websites containing hundreds of products.

-Like many ecommerce platforms, WooCommerce is resource hungry too, especially when your web store has a large inventory of products.
+Like many ecommerce platforms, WooCommerce also requires huge hosting resources, especially when your web store has a large inventory of products.
 Therefore, it has an entire community dedicatedly working to improve it by fine-tuning plugins, themes, and even servers to optimize the performance.

 But, it is not as easy as I put it there.